D. G. Martin: Career

 After graduating from law school, Martin established a legal practice in Charlotte, North Carolina.

 In 1984 and 1986, Martin narrowly lost two races for Congress to Alex McMillan.
 He later served as both the Secretary and a Vice President for the University of North Carolina system.
 In 1998, he ran for the U.S. Senate, finishing second to John Edwards in the Democratic primary.
 After that race, Martin took on interim leadership positions at North Carolina Central University, the University of North Carolina at Pembroke, The Trust for Public Land, and the N.C.
 Clean Water Management Trust Fund.

 Martin writes a weekly column that appears in over 40 newspapers across North Carolina, including The Raleigh Telegram, The Chapel Hill News, The Chatham Journal, The Elkin Tribune, Mountain Xpress, The Pilot, and The Randolph Guide.
-Since 1999, Martin has hosted North Carolina Bookwatch, a literary television show on UNC-TV, North Carolina’s public television network.
-He also hosts a weekly radio interview show on 97.9 FM and 1360 AM radio station WCHL in Chapel Hill and is the author of "Interstate Eateries," a guide to local restaurants in North Carolina.
+From 1999 until 2021, Martin hosted North Carolina Bookwatch, a literary television show on UNC-TV, North Carolina’s public television network.
+He also hosted a weekly radio interview show on 97.9 FM and 1360 AM radio station WCHL in Chapel Hill and is the author of "Interstate Eateries," a guide to local restaurants in North Carolina.
+In 2020, the North Caroliniana Society awarded him the North Caroliniana Society Award for his long career in public service.

 Personal life

-He is married and has two adult children, including state legislator Grier Martin.
+He is married and has two adult children: former state legislator and North Carolina Secretary for Military and Veterans Affairs, Grier Martin and May Martin Bryan.
 Martin enjoys running and has completed several marathons.